GOlmedoFormosa/react-native-helper/README.md

 - React-Native/React/Redux snippets for es6/es7 - from EQuimper.

 ## Organizing your React Native project
+1. First go to your project folder and create a App folder with an index.js.
+2. Move all from the App.js to the index.js that we created in the previous step.

 ## Run App in Production Mode
 1. Open your ios project using xcode.